BenMukebo/BenMukebo/README.md

   <summary><h2>What I currently do</h2></summary>

 - 🔭 I’m currently styding at ![](https://img.shields.io/badge/Microverse-blueviolet) online training school.
-- 🌱 I’m currently learning **Vanilla JavaScript** and some high level programming skills🌍️.
+- 🌱 I’m currently learning **Vanilla JavaScript, ES6, (APIs)**  and some high level programming skills🌍️.
 - 👯 I’m looking to collaborate and contributing to open source projects😄.
 - 🤔 I’m looking for to Reach out to people who share similar interests or who share the same enthusiasm.
 - 💬 Ask me about **Frontend-Web design, IOT (Arduino), and Networking **✨️..